Baskaboo/baskaboo-core/04_MAGIC_MATCH_TABLE/README.md

 # What Baskaboo Seeks

-## The Universe as a Complex Number
+### The Table as Map, Not Invention

+The Magic Match Table is not an arbitrary classification.
+It recognises structural patterns that reappear across all domains of human knowledge and cosmic structure.
+It does not invent them — it recognises them.
-When Baskaboo identifies the universe with a complex number (`a + bi`), it makes a discovery:

-> **What we measure (`a`) is only half the story.
-The other half (`bi`) — the phase — is projected out of the classical world.**
+When Baskaboo identifies the universe with a complex number (`a + bi`), it makes a discovery: what we measure (`a`) is only half the story.
+The other half (`bi`) — the phase — is projected out of the classical world.
 But the phase does not disappear.
-It scatters.
-Its fragments survive — not as physical quantities, but as **structural patterns in human mental constructions**: philosophy, mythology, religion, science, art, psychology, politics, economics.

-The constructions that endure across centuries and millennia carry these fragments.
-They are not random.
-They are the pieces that made it through.

-## The Four Projections

-When the complex universe projects into our world, the four quadrants become:

--a+0i → +a+0i → +a-0i → -a-0i
-Pits Mits Klop Laram

-These are not just labels.
-They are **the four surviving signatures of the lost phase**.

-## What Baskaboo Seeks

-**Baskaboo seeks the fragments of the lost quantum phase — scattered across every surviving human mental construction — and maps them onto Pits, Mits, Klop, and Laram.**
+It scatters into human mental constructions — philosophy, mythology, religion, science, art — and the fragments that endure carry its signature.

-The Magic Match Table is the map of this reconstruction.
+**The Magic Match Table is the map of this reconstruction.**

 ## Full Derivation